Visiting California's Anza-Borrego Desert State Park

 On the other hand, as the sun sits lower in the sky, there is an exquisite play of shadow and light creating depth in a beautiful palette of pastel hues: purples, corals, blues, and pinks.
 I can see why Georgia O'Keefe felt compelled to paint it!
 When the right conditions bring rain, the seeds from the prior spring's flowers germinate and the desert comes alive in a burst of colorful bloom.
 This is a total transformation!

-For those who have never witnessed its nuances, there is little understanding for its value as a habitat; however, to experience the desert's subtle beauty has a profound effect on one's preconceived perception of it as a vast wasteland.
+For those who have never witnessed its nuances, there is little understanding for its value as a habitat; however, to experience the desert's subtle beauty has a profound effect on one's preconceived notion of it as a vast wasteland.

 Anza-Borrego Desert State Park